 |Poet-Diplomat Abhay K. by Alina Medvedeva|

-His poems have appeared in over two dozen international literary journals including Poetry Salzburg Review and The Asia Literary Review, The Missing Slate among others
+His poems have appeared in over sixty international literary journals including Poetry Salzburg Review, The Asia Literary Review, The Missing Slate, Gargoyle among others.

-His artworks have been exhibited in Paris, St. Petersburg and New Delhi.
+His artworks have been exhibited in Paris, St. Petersburg, New Delhi and Brasilia.

 "Abhay K.'s words don’t sit outside and observe.
 They dig in, making their subject their home, and then they turn outwards, watching the landscape, the people, the city, change.
 The city makes him feel, and these feelings seep into his words."

 Well crafted and imagined, these poems provide kaleidoscopic, impressionistic snapsnots of Delhi, readers in the East and West can easily access and believe.
 As if "whispering classified secrets," they establish their own "officialese"--their own lexicon for naming and navigating the scenes and settings they explore.
 All the while, Abhay K's poems meditate on what it means for landscape and memory to constantly reshape history and our experience of it.
 The many "edifices crumbling metamorphizing into boutiques" in this collection remind us of the importance of laying claim to the present so that we can step more confidently into the uncertain topography of the future. — DORIANNE LAUX